 Why were they snubbed?
 “Choosing two holding midfielders between Casemiro, Fernandinho and Fabinho is hard.
 It was the hardest list I have had to put together.
 I had sleepless nights.”
 (Tite)

-The above comments were made by Tite in relation to Brazil’s recent Copa America squad announcement, though we can assume the reasons were similar to those of last year.
-Despite excelling in recent years, Fabinho and Lucas have found international recognition hard to come by – and neither will play a part in the Copa America.
+The above comments were made by Tite in relation to Brazil’s recent Copa America squad announcement, though we can assume the reasons were similar to those when he was snubbed in 2018 too.
+Despite excelling in recent years, Fabinho and Lucas have found international recognition hard to come by, being omitted from the 2019 Copa America squad.

 8. Mario Gotze (Germany)